AGRICULTURAL LEADERSHIP PROGRAM

 - Incidental expenses

-ALP Class XVIII tuition may be paid in full at the onset (due September 1, 2023), or in three installments.
-Payments can be made by check, money order, or credit card.
+ALP tuition may be paid in full at the onset or in three installments.
+Payments can be made by check or credit card.
 Credit card payments will incur an additional fee.

-Applicants are encouraged to obtain all or part of the tuition from the businesses or organizations to which they belong.
+Applicants are encouraged to obtain all or part of the tuition from the businesses or organizations to which they belong or the communities they support.

-All meals, transportation to/from airport to home, and incidental expenses are the responsibility of each participant, and may average $50 - $100 per day.
-Airfare to/from the participant’s home island, shared lodging, and in-seminar ground transportation is provided.
+All meals, transportation to/from airport to home, National Trip baggage fees, National Trip public transportation and incidental expenses are the responsibility of each participant, and may average $50 - $100 per day.
 Private lodging may be available for an added cost that is payable in advance of the related seminar.
 Changes made to lodging after the cancellation period may result in additional fees.
 Changes to ALFH provided airfare arrangements and costs associated with those changes are the responsibility of the participant.
-Payment of tuition, lodging, or other expenses can be made by check, money order, or credit card.
+Payment of tuition, lodging, or other expenses can be made by check or credit card.
 Credit card payments will incur an additional fee.

 ALFH offers a limited number of partial scholarships to exemplary candidates who demonstrate a clear financial need.
 To apply for a scholarship, participants need to complete the ALP Scholarship Application which is available within the application package.

 Applicants are required to submit an ALP Application, an Employer’s Commitment Form (if applicable), and three ALP Recommendations Forms.
-The application window for the next class will be announced in early 2025.
+To begin the application process, visit agleaderhi.org/apply.
+All application materials must be received by June 2, 2025.

 The Selection Committee, composed of ALFH program staff, ALFH board members, and ALP alumni, will review applications and select those who will be interviewed.
-Applicants will be notified of the Selection Committee's decision within 3 days.
-Selectees must commit to the program.
+Applicants will be notified of the Selection Committee's decision and then must decide to commit to the program.
 Those selected will be required to submit additional registration information.

 A strong application will clearly indicate how the applicant meets the criteria below.
 Applicants selected to be interviewed will also effectively communicate their strengths during the interview process.